-I’m not alone in the growing chorus of Catholics who have decided to put Caritas in Varitate, Evangelii Gaudium and Laudato Si on the back-burner, out of sight and out of mind for now.
+I’m not alone in the growing chorus of Catholics who have decided to put Caritas in Varitate, Evangelii Gaudium and Laudato Si on the back-burner.
 Let’s work on the first century of encyclicals, like Rerum Novarum, before we begin to address modern encyclicals like Laudato Si.
 Besides, just as subsequent popes had numerous things to add to Rerum Novarum, I’m sure some future popes will want to make some “clarifications” on the modern social encyclicals as well.
 So off to the back-burners they go.
-Let’s start from the beginning, Rerum Novarum, and try to get at least a minimal mastery of that in our society one before we move on to the next.
+Let’s start from the beginning, Rerum Novarum, and try to get at least a minimal mastery of that in our society before we move on to the next.

 The two lay apostles of Rerum Novarum, historically speaking, were two British Catholics, G.K.
 Chesterton and Hilaire Belloc, both of whom advocated a system of economics they called “distributism.”
 Belloc was a cradle Catholic, and Chesterton was a convert from the Church of England (Anglicanism).
 Their interpretation of Leo XIII’s social teaching should be considered an idealist model and should not to be taken literally.
 While Chesterton and Belloc probably would disagree with me on that, I have the advantage of looking back on the 20th century as history, a luxury they did not have.
 The Chester-Belloc Mandate crystallizes Leo XIII’s social teaching in what it might have been in 17th or 18th-century Britain, but even that ideal wouldn’t cut the mustard in 17th or 18th-century North America.
 “Three acres and a cow,” as the distributist saying goes, might have worked well in the UK before the industrial revolution, but that mantra wouldn’t have even worked well even in Chesterton and Belloc’s day, let alone in the 21st century.
 It’s important to remember that the Chester-Belloc Mandate is merely a lay interpretation of Leo XIII’s teaching.
 It is NOT magisterial — not by a long shot.
 Let’s give credit where credit is due.
 Chesterton and Belloc did a wonderful job interpreting how Leo XIII’s encyclical might have been well implement a century or two before they were born, but their understanding of distributism was inadequate even for their time, let alone ours.
 It’s one lay interpretation, one among many, and it should be seriously examined, even if not taken for literal implementation.
 Perhaps we can learn a thing or two from their model, and implement something far more practical in our time.